Electron localisation in static and time-dependent one-dimensional model systems: Introduction

-Density functional theory (DFT) \cite{hohenberg1964inhomogeneous} replaces the many-body (MB) wavefunction with the electron density as its fundamental variable.
-This transformation, however, provides new challenges as, in the non-interacting world of Kohn-Sham (KS) electrons, the many-body behavior of electrons is concealed within the exchange-correlation (xc) potential.
-Electron localization, describing the position entanglement of electrons, is one such property.
-Pauli exclusion tends to localize like-spin electrons in separate regions.
-The Coulomb repulsion further increases the tendency to localize.
-Localization, however, increases the kinetic energy, and the balance between these factors makes it challenging to quantify electron localization.
-An understanding of electron localization is useful chemically, linking with the concepts of chemical bonds and localized electron pairs \cite{silvi1994classification}, and also describes a fundamental aspect of electron correlation that approximate DFT functionals should take into account \cite{LOCFUNC,KOHNAIRY,hao2014using}.
+Density functional theory (DFT) \cite{hohenberg1964inhomogeneous} replaces the many-body (MB) wavefunction with the electron density as its fundamental variable, making electronic structure problems computationally tractable.
+However, this transformation provides new challenges, as in the non-interacting world of Kohn-Sham (KS) electrons, the many-body behaviour of electrons is concealed within the exchange-correlation (xc) potential \cite{PhysRev.140.A1133}.

+Electron localisation, describing the tendency of an electron to exclude other same-spin electrons from its vicinity (i.e. position entanglement of like-spin electrons), is one such property \cite{becke1990simple, savin1997elf}.
+Although a commonly used concept, it is not always well defined.
+We choose to start from the idea that localised electrons tend to avoid one another, whereas delocalised electrons will share the same region of space.
+Localisation is partly driven by Pauli exclusion, which acts to localise like-spin electrons in separate regions.
+The Coulomb interaction further enhances the tendency to localise \cite{dobson1991interpretation}.
+The electrons' attempts to avoid each other increase the kinetic energy, which, however, is minimized by spreading electrons over as large a volume as possible.
+It is the balance between these factors that makes electron localisation challenging to quantify.

+An understanding of electron localisation is useful chemically, placing the ubiquitous concepts of chemical bonds and localised electron pairs on a formal footing \cite{silvi1994classification}.
+Although measures of localisation provide an understanding of bonds and electron pairs made up of electrons of \emph{opposite spin}, these details are revealed by looking at the localisation of \emph{like-spin} electrons, which provides the regions in which localised opposite-spin electron pairs can be found.
+Localisation also describes a fundamental aspect of electron correlation that approximate DFT functionals should take into account \cite{LOCFUNC,KOHNAIRY,hao2014using,PhysRevLett.115.036402,PhysRevLett.100.146401,PhysRevLett.100.146401}.

-We stress that localization is a true \textit{many-body} property of electrons, dependent on the positions of all electrons, and not accessible through the spatial character of any one KS orbital.
+We stress that localisation is a true \textit{many-body} property of electrons, dependent on the positions of all electrons, and not accessible through the spatial character of any one KS orbital.
+Although many early efforts focused on the extent of molecular or KS orbitals, it was soon realized that these orbitals are not unique and that quite different choices could be selected \cite{savin1997elf}.